-If there was to be a strong national government, it was imperative the Articles of Confederation be adjusted.
-If they weren’t, not many held hope for the new nation to survive.
+Most agreed that if there was to be a strong national government, the Articles of Confederation must be adjusted.
+If not, there was little hope the new nation could survive.

 A Code of Silence

-The convention was scheduled to start May 14th in Philadelphia, but a quorum wasn’t attained until May 25th.
-Once it was reached, adopting a code of silence was among the first decisions of the delegates.
-There would be no discussion of the proceedings outside the State House.
+No discussion of the proceedings was permitted outside the State House.
 No sound bites, no interviews, no tavern debates.
 All wanted their say without the worry of any spin the public or the press might put on a remark taken out of context.
-The surprising thing was, the men held to the code and completed the task.

 Reaching a Compromise

 Delegates from twelve states met over four months that stifling Philadelphia summer.

 The men debated immense issues those four months.
 States’ rights, slavery, the representation of small states versus large states, the power to tax and incur and pay debts, the power to coin money and regulate trade with foreign nations, the power to declare war and maintain armed forces—all these and more were bitterly contested and hotly negotiated.
 Finally, after hours of discussion and much contention, the Constitution was signed on Monday, September 17th, 1787.